A bachelor degree with a 2:1 (hons) in music, psychology, healthcare, arts therapies, sociology, or a related discipline.

 If English is not your first language, you’ll need to provide evidence of your English language qualification.

-A fully referenced essay or dissertation, in English, of a minimum of 2,000 words.
-Your example of academic writing should preferably provide evidence of engagement with an aspect of music and wellbeing if possible.
+A fully referenced essay or dissertation, in English, of a minimum of 2,000 words, on the topic of an aspect of music and wellbeing.
+Please include a bibliography.

 References may be requested.